VSLAM ACCURACY AND DRAGONFLY PRECISION

-The "drift" is the accumulated error.
-Typically the drift applies only for stereo-camera installations.
-The drift applies only to “unknown” environments, that means venues and spaces where Dragonfly has not been used before, and for which there is not yet an existing 3D map created by Dragonfly.
-For example, the first time you drive a forklift with a camera and Dragonfly installed, inside a warehouse, you will be exploring an unknown environment.
+The “drift” is the location error accumulated over time during the simultaneous navigation and mapping of unknown environments (venues where Dragonfly has not been used before and thus for which there is not yet an existing 3D map like for example, the first time a forklift that makes use of Dragonfly is driven inside a warehouse).
+The drift can be expressed as a percentage:

-The quality of the camera;
+- The quality of the camera;

-The lightning of the environment;
+- The type of the environment:

-The dimension of the map;
+- dimension of the map.